Geta/klarna/src/Klarna.Payments/README.md

 **Connection string**

 Connection string configurations for the connection with the Klarna APi.
-See the Klarna documentation for the API endpoints: https://developers.klarna.com/api/#api-urls
+See the Klarna documentation for the API endpoints: https://developers.klarna.com/api/#api-urls.
+Klarna API requires HTTPS.

 **Widget settings**